 The Plan will provide coverage for one synthetic wig every Calendar Year for Members who have undergone chemotherapy or radiation therapy or are experiencing drug-induced Alopecia at the Medical Equipment, Supplies and Devices benefit level listed in your Benefit Summary.
+A wig is a full cranial hair prosthesis option to use as a hair loss solution or hair replacement.
 Wigs may be purchased from any wig supplier.
 Wig suppliers may require Members to pay for items and submit the paid receipt to Providence Health Plan for reimbursement.
 For information about submitting claims, see section 6.1.1.